wp-plugins/easy-media-gallery/readme.txt

 * Many other PHP, Javascript and CSS clean and optimization

 = 1.2.23 =
-* added : New Feature in pricing table
+* Added : New Feature in pricing table
 * Update : New Price for DEV Version

 = 1.2.21 =